Techtonica/curriculum/data-visualization/data-visualization.md

 **Participants will be able to:**:

-- Become more familiar with publically available data sets.
+- Become more familiar with publically available data sets
-- Gain some experience determining how to select data to visualize.
+- Gain some experience determining how to select data to visualize
-- Learn about several common tools and open-source libraries for visualization.
+- Learn about several common tools and open-source libraries for visualization
-- Utilize one (or several) tools to display data in a compelling and meaningful way.
+- Utilize one (or several) tools to display data in a compelling and meaningful way
-- Use D3 methods in JavaScript to create DOM elements.
+- Use D3 methods in JavaScript to create DOM elements
-- Learn about SVG and its elements.
+- Learn about SVG and its elements

 ### Specific Things to Learn

-- How to search for, select, and use a publically available data set.
+- How to search for, select, and use a publically available data set
-- Different ways to visualize data and their best/typical use cases.
+- Different ways to visualize data and their best/typical use cases
 - How to link to D3 from a CDN within your HTML?
 - How does the D3 library work to manipulate DOM?
 - What are SVG (Scalable Vector Graphics) elements?